minseok127/ZicIO/README.md

 The minimum I/O unit of an SSD is called a *sector*, which is 512 bytes. ext4 manages an NVMe page in units of 4KB, composed of 8 sectors.
 The device we used had a maximum I/O size of 256KB.
 Thus, the size of an I/O command can range from a minimum of 4KB to a maximum of 256KB, with intervals of 4KB.
 This range can be represented by values from 0 to 63, requiring 6 bits.
 The ext4_extent stores the physical block address across @ee_start_hi and @ee_start_lo, which together total 48 bits.
 ZicIO can read up to 128 files on a single channel, requiring 7 bits to represent this.
 So a total of 61 bits are required for a single read I/O. This information is declared as 8 bytes to ensure alignment, with the remaining 3 bits reserved.

 In summary, 8 bytes of compressed information can be used to create read I/O commands ranging from 4KB to 256KB.
-Naively, in the worst case, 4MB cancover 2GB of read I/O, while in the best case, it can cover 128GB of read I/O. The worst case occurs when the data to be read is fully fragmented into 4KB segments.
+Naively, in the worst case, 4MB can cover 2GB of read I/O, while in the best case, it can cover 128GB of read I/O. The worst case occurs when the data to be read is fully fragmented into 4KB segments.

 ## zicio_flow_ctrl.h, zicio_flow_ctrl.c